Have you ever heard of the Great Spanish Flu of 1918?

 Dr. Hardick’s Personal Note

-In my practice, the number of my patients who get sick from flu viruses is quite low; especially those who follow my Advanced Plan.
+In my practice, the number of my patients who get sick from flu viruses is quite low; especially those who follow a whole-food, lower-sugar diet, avoiding chemical additives and preservatives.
+(Check out the Advanced Nutrition Plan if you’re looking for a similar approach.)
 And when people do get affected and present with some symptoms, they generally get back up on their feet in no time flat.

 As cold/season reaches half-time this season, I implore you to regularly visit your chiropractor and don’t let the Holidays derail you off of your natural health regimen.
 If you need help finding a good DC in your area, just leave me a comment below and I’ll be sure to find one for you!